By Karen Esparza Posted October 16, 2013

 Lecumberry characterizes various roles in the play, each of which meets an unfortunate death.
 Nonetheless, Lecumberry gives it his all each time.

-Director and producer Corrine James assure that everything is going “most excellent” and that the cast is prepared to put on a magical performance.
+Director and producer Corrine James assures that everything is going “most excellent” and that the cast is prepared to put on a magical performance.
 The drama students are extremely confident in their skills to deliver an exhilarating show; Shana Armstrong is convinced that the show is “near perfection”.

 Lowry Stagecraft is also hard at work preparing stage decorations and incredible costumes for the montage of colorful characters.
 The sets created by Stagecraft definitely wrap it all together into a perfect package.
 The amount of detail and effort is evident as both the performers and the people backstage are the best Lowry can offer.